 Smart Sorters Part 1:

-"...manual sorting is still the preferred method in some parts of the world"
+"...manual fruit sorting is still the preferred method in some parts of the world"

-So, how does a vision sorter measure up to manual sorting?
+So, how does a vision fruit sorter measure up to manual sorting?
 Vision sorters, with all of their silicon, definitely have more computing power.
-However, computing power alone does not indicate how smart a sorter is, as it can have all of the world's computing power and do nothing useful.
+However, computing power alone does not indicate how smart fruit sorting is, as it can have all of the world's computing power and do nothing useful.
 Not to mention the cost!
 So instead we decided to investigate how to maximize the sorter’s computing power instead of expanding it.

 "...while the sorter with machine learning was fast, it wasn’t smart."